SellerMargin Tools

 Formula

-Net Profit Margin Calculator follows a simple seller economics model: revenue minus product cost, shipping, platform fees, payment fees, advertising, and other order-level costs.
+Net Profit Margin Calculator for Ecommerce follows a simple seller economics model: revenue minus product cost, shipping, platform fees, payment fees, advertising, and other order-level costs.

 • Revenue is based on selling price and buyer-paid charges.